Bernie Sanders Returned $470 Check Back To Wife Of The Only Billionaire Who Donated To His Campaign

 Hall told Forbes that she was disappointed Sanders didn’t want to keep her donation.

-“I think it’s disappointing,” she said.
 “I don’t understand why they would do that.
 That’s ridiculous.”

 The Sanders campaign has been able to manage quite well without any contributions from billionaires.
 As CNN reported, the Sanders campaign pulled in a massive $25.3 million haul in the third quarter, up more than $7 million from the second quarter.
 The campaign at the time bragged that it was not taking money from billionaires.